A Message From Our Founder:

 International Partnerships

-At For Elephants, we truly believe that conservation can only be successful if we all work together.
-Guided by these principles, we have created international partnerships with two South African conservation organizations.
+Guided by this principle, we have established international partnerships with two esteemed South African conservation organizations.

 Our Current Publications